njules/OS161/design_document.md

 It is indexed by the file descriptor `fd`, which returned after opening a file.
 `p_fdtable` stores file handles `fhandle`.
 It is initialized in `static struct proc *proc_create(const char *name) {}` in `kern/proc/proc.c`.
+Added `pid`
+`pid` is a pid_t type argument that represents the id of the process.
+Added `children`, which corresponds to al of the child processes.

 ```
 struct proc {